wtjerry/haskell_firstSteps/README.md

 areStringEq "hello" ('h':'e':'l':'l':'o':[])
 ```

-Examples in this document work best by putting them into a hs file and loading it with ghci.
+Examples in this document work best by putting them into a .hs file and loading it with ghci.
-They may however also work if 'let' is used to bind functions.

 ## Concept explanations